unosquare/embedio-extras/README.md

 ## OWIN

-EmbedIO can use the OWIN platform in two different approach:
+EmbedIO can use the OWIN platform in two different ways:

-* You can use EmbedIO as OWIN server and use all OWIN framework with EmbedIO modules.
+* You can use EmbedIO modules within an OWIN Server

 ```csharp
 public class Program